 Price comparison website advertising

-Price comparison or aggregator websites gather and display prices and special offers for products and services from their own and partner merchant websites.
+Price comparison or aggregator websites gather and display prices and special offers from various providers.
+This includes comparison websites for hotels or insurance.
 Users click through on the offers of interest and buy directly from the merchant or from the price comparison portal itself.

-This can be useful for spending your PPC budget in a targeted way as price comparison websites offer you access to qualified leads - ie customers who are actively looking for a product or service like yours.
-However, some of these sites tend to be 'busy' with many similar products from different resellers and other content such as customer reviews and ratings.
-This can distract potential customers before they complete the purchase process.
+This can be useful for spending your PPC budget in a targeted way.
+Price comparison websites offer you access to qualified leads - ie customers who are actively looking for a product or service like yours.
+The downside of these websites is that you will be up against competitors.

-Price comparison websites offer different PPC options and you are advised to regularly check your conversion rate against the click-through rate if you use them.
+Price comparison websites offer different PPC options.
+You should check your conversion rate against the click-through rate if you use them.